Best Online Criminal Justice Programs in Winston-Salem, NC (2026)

 Frequently Asked Questions

-How many accredited criminal justice programs are near Winston-Salem, NC?
+How many accredited criminal justice schools are near Winston-Salem, NC?

-Our directory lists 5 criminal justice programs within 100 miles of Winston-Salem.
-The closest is Carolina University in Winston-Salem, NC (1.2 miles), and the farthest in our top picks is High Point University (15.7 miles).
-0 of these programs are offered fully online.
+Our directory has 65 accredited schools offering criminal justice programs near Winston-Salem.
+The closest is Carolina University in Winston-Salem, NC (1.2 miles), and the farthest in our top picks is Greensboro College (25.8 miles).
+0 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying criminal justice roles near Winston-Salem?